alnvdl/alnvdl.github.io/_posts/2018-02-10-not-everyone-has-real-broadband.md

 **Automatic downloads**

 Automatically downloading content and applications without the user's permission should not happen, period.
 It's an intrusive practice on its own.
 But it's even more of a problem when that user has limited internet access.
 Windows (again...) has the terrible habit of downloading and updating apps that I never asked to be installed in the first place.

 One time I noticed download speeds were worse than usual.
 I opened the Task Manager and saw that my network interface was in fact downloading at full speed (4 Mbps...).
 After digging a bit I found the Windows Store downloading apps I didn't want.
-This same type of behavior also happens from time to time in Android, so it's not exclusively a Windows thing.
+This same type of behavior also happens from time to time on Android, so it's not exclusively a Windows thing.

 > Always ask yourself: what if I had only 10% of the bandwidth I have now?

 The experience of a sizeable portion of your users will be improved if you develop your application, website or service with these things in mind.
 When designing a user interface, or adding a feature that seems automagic, or when asking your users to update your application, always ask yourself: what if I had only 10% of the bandwidth I have now?
-I guarantee many people will be affected by the design choices you make after answering that question.
+I guarantee many people will be positively affected by the design choices you make after answering that question.

 For those who may be wondering: despite the problems I mentioned above, the online experience in 2018 is ok at 4 Mbps.
 You get to watch Netflix (1 stream at 720p is fine, 2 simultaneous streams causes noticeable quality loss).
-You can download and play games if you are willing to wait a bit, and two or three people can browse the web comfortably at the same time.
+You can download and play games online if you are willing to wait a bit, and two or three people can browse the web comfortably at the same time.
 Sometimes you have to yell at your relatives because you need to load something fast.
 And if you don’t use your LAN that much, you can get away with pretty much any wifi router: I swear it won’t be slower than your WAN connection, not even behind lead walls :-)

 And as for why I don’t simply move to another place with faster internet: 1) I have, this is an epilogue to my experience and 2) it’s not like I lived that far from civilization, it was less than 2 miles from downtown.
 I would be willing to pay a premium for internet access, but in the current competition model, operators simply don’t care about customers in less dense areas.
 This is in Brazil, but I’m sure lots of Americans can relate to my story.